urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

 * Turbine is a multi-layer propagation protocol: nodes in the network are divided into small partitions (neighborhoods), sharing received data (the data unit is called a **shred**, and a block contains several shreds).

+* Propagation is prioritized according to the node's stake (through a stake-weighted selection algorithm so that validators with the most stake will be closer to the leader).

 <br>